 The Convocation Center at Eastern Michigan University is located on the west campus.
 Built in 1998 as part of a campus upgrade initiative, the Convocation Center is a 204,316 square-foot structure that features three user-friendly levels including arena, concourse and office.
 The Convocation Center also boasts versatile seating configurations, which allow clients to maximize space usage.

 Pease Auditorium is an ideal facility for concerts, lectures and other forms of entertainment, as well as formal ceremonies such as graduations and convocations.
 During its distinguished history, it has hosted the Detroit Symphony Orchestra, Michigan Opera Theatre, Paula Poundstone, Alvin Ailey Ballet, Maya Angelou, Cissy Houston, Bela Fleck & The Flecktones, Marvin Hamlisch, Capitol Steps, William Warfield, the Rev. Jesse Jackson, and many others.

-The multi-purpose Indoor Practice Facility provides EMU athletic teams and the Ypsilanti community with more opportunities to continue playing and practicing despite inclement weather.
-The facility also provides opportunities for supporting intramural, recreational, and club-sponsored sports on campus as well as an indoor option for community sports leagues such as soccer and youth baseball and softball.
+The St. Joe's Sports Dome provides EMU athletic teams and the Ypsilanti community with more opportunities to continue playing and practicing despite inclement weather.
+The facility also provides opportunities for supporting intramural, recreational, and club-sponsored sports on campus as well as an indoor option for community sports leagues such as soccer, youth baseball and softball.